vincentarelbundock/Rdatasets/doc/HistData/rst/DrinksWages.rst

    The firestorm that this report set off is well described by Stigler (1999), Chapter 1.
-The data set ``DrinksWages`` is just one of Pearsons many tables, that he published in a letter to *The Times*, August 10, 1910.
+The data set ``DrinksWages`` is just one of Pearson's many tables, that he published in a letter to *The Times*, August 10, 1910.

    .. rubric:: Usage